Lakewood Farm: History

 The Great Depression affected Getz's personal fortune, and in 1931 he started looking to sell the property.
 He kept the zoo open, but began charging admission.
-This was not really sustainable, and Betz closed the zoo in 1934, shipping the animals to the Brookfield Zoo in Chicago.
-In 1938, George Getz died of pneumonia.
+This was not sustainable, and he closed the zoo in 1934, shipping the animals to the Brookfield Zoo in Chicago.

+In 1938, Getz died of pneumonia.
 After his death, the farm was parceled out.
 The mansion itself did not sell until 1945 to local car dealer William Vandenberg and his wife, Esther.
-Soon thereafter, the couple divorced and Esther lived in the house until her death in 2004.
+Soon thereafter, the couple divorced, and Esther lived in the house until her death in 2004.
 She did little work to the property over the almost half century she lived there.
-In 2006 Patti and Ken Bing purchased the 4.23 acre property.
-The Bing's did a major restoration of the 10,000 square-foot residence and guest house as well as the grounds, restoring it to the style and character of the property during the years Getz owned the property.
+In 2006, Patti and Ken Bing purchased the 4.23-acre property.
+The Bings did a major restoration of the 10,000-square-foot residence and guest house as well as the grounds, restoring it to the style and character of the property during the years that it was owned by Getz.